3DGenomes/binless/README.md

 `doParallel`, `MASS`, `matrixStats`, `ggplot2`, `dplyr`, `Matrix`, `quadprog`, `scales`, `utils`

+Also, you will need the GNU Scientific Library (GSL) available on your computer.
+If you use a mac and homebrew, `brew install gsl` should be enough.

 Binless has been developed and tested on a MacBook Pro (2015) and on a CentOS 7 linux workstation with 128Gb RAM and 32 cores.
 Resource usage can go from modest (fast binless will run on a laptop for loci <10Mb) to huge (fast binless on